 Invite for a new game

-Anything what the Admin did on a game the user attended (match results given, fixture changes, etc.)
+Anything what the Admin did on a game the user attended: match results given, fixture changes, etc.

-Warning to make the tips for the matches coming
+Warning to make the tips for the matches coming: This is the only application generated message and automatically occur when the user has tips to make and the deadline is just a day ahead.

 These notifications are in a descending order by submit date.
 This bar paginated if there are so much messages.
 Each notification can be removed by an x icon in their top right corner.
 A message contains its submission date, the game it belongs to, the submitter and a unique message for every kind of the types it can be.
 Every message type has a specific color.

 The second functionality is navigation.
 When the user clicks on it, the site must forward the control to the specific site to the specific part which is referred by the target notification.

+New Game invitation will show a modal which asks the user if he/she wants to attend to that game or not.

+Match result update or “Incoming match date” warning redirects the user to the game portal and shows him the default view.

+Change in the fixtures also redirects the user to the game portal but shows the fixtures section on it.